 With an uncrewed systems degree from Embry‑Riddle, you can find your niche in a variety of innovative and growing fields.

-So, you’re interested in a career in uncrewed systems.
-Whether you have a specific area of the industry in mind or you’re exploring your options, there are many exciting paths you can take when it comes to unmanned systems.
+So, you’re interested in a career in uncrewed systems (also called unmanned systems).
+Whether you have a specific area of the industry in mind or you’re exploring your options, there are many exciting paths you can take.

 From agriculture and construction management to public safety and security, the number of career fields that utilize drones is constantly growing.

-At Embry-Riddle, our uncrewed systems degrees can prepare you for a successful future in whichever field best suits your unique interests and employment goals.
+At Embry‑Riddle, our uncrewed systems degrees can prepare you for a successful future in whichever field best suits your unique interests and employment goals, whether in the air, on the ground or at sea.

-Take a look at a sampling of the paths you can take with your unmanned systems degree from Embry-Riddle Aeronautical University.
+Take a look at a sampling of the paths you can take with your uncrewed systems degree from Embry‑Riddle Aeronautical University, whether at our residential Daytona Beach and Prescott campuses or our online Worldwide Campus.

 Agriculture